Capital, Operating, Services

 Tenant Eligibility Criteria

-Projects must have had site control within one year of initial award.
-Capital funding was limited to $400,000 and requires a 100% match.
+- Projects had to have site control within one year of initial award.
+Capital funding required a 100% match.
 Operating funding required a 25% cash match.
 Services funding required a 20% cash match.
 Rental assistance was not adjustable once the fair market rent is set.

 For More Information